FK Kareda Kaunas

-FK Kareda was a Lithuanian football team from the city of Šiauliai and re-located from Šiauliai to Kaunas in 2000.
+FK Kareda was a Lithuanian defunct football team from the city of Šiauliai and re-located from Šiauliai to Kaunas in 2000.
 It was dissolved in 2003.

 Before 2000 it was known as "Kareda Šiauliai".
 In 1995–1996 it was known as "Kareda-Sakalas Šiauliai".
 Before 1995 it was known as "Sakalas Šiauliai".
 In 1990 was founded Sakalas, in 1995 this club was sponsored by the criminal group "Princai" from Šiauliai.
 When Lithuanian police and power structures stike to this criminal elements, the football club lost sponsorship and was sold and in 2000 removed to Kaunas.

 History

 1990–1995

 In 1990 m. was founded as Sakalas; 1990 m. they were in Baltic league, and since 1991 m. in Top division of Lithuania (Aukščiausia lyga).

 Five seasons in top division was without titles; in 1995 m. club found new investors and sponsorship.

 1995–1999

 1995 m. was made some kind of the re-branding and "Sakalas" changed name into "Kareda–Sakalas".

 From 1996 they were known only as FK Kareda.
 This club was under control of the crime elements of Šiauliai City.
 They had ambitious plans and sponsored club.
 The best players were in club and FK Kareda won championship and LFF Cup tournament.
 In 1999 Lithuanian police strike to the crime groups and some left Lithuania, some were in jails, and without sponsorship, the club had financial problems.